Mark your calendar for April 23, 2022 for the Little Boots Rodeo!

-The Little Boots Rodeo has been a key event for over 20 years and has been the start for many young people who have taken their experiences and continued on to high school, college and professional rodeo endeavors.
+The Little Boots Rodeo has been a key event for nearly 25 years and has been the start for many young people who have taken their experiences and continued on to high school, college and professional rodeo endeavors.
 Contestants also learn other life lessons and skills in these rodeos and the Queen/Princess Pageant.
 But mostly, our professional team wants everyone to simply enjoy this family-oriented event as the children partake in this fun-filled day of playing in the dirt and kicking up arena dust!

 Before the Rodeo

 - Location: Pike County Cattlemen’s Park, Troy, AL